Jonesus/gatsby-source-directus7/README.md

 # gatsby-source-directus7

 Source plugin for pulling data into [Gatsby](https://github.com/gatsbyjs) from [Directus CMS](https://getdirectus.com/).
-Based heavily on [iKonrad's original plugin](https://github.com/iKonrad/gatsby-source-directus/).
+Inspired by [iKonrad's original plugin](https://github.com/iKonrad/gatsby-source-directus/).

 ## Features

-This plugin pulls all your Directus Collections and creates Gatsby nodes for it.
+This plugin pulls all your Directus Collections and creates Gatsby nodes for them.
+It maps through all the Many-To-One and Many-To-Many -relationships between your Collections, and links them for extra comfy GraphQL querying.

 For example, if you have a `Posts` collection, you'll get access to `allDirectusPost` and `directusPost` queries which return Items in the Collection.
+If your `Posts` have a relation to a `Categories` -collection with the same field name, the `Category` objects can be found right in the `Post` GraphQL object.

+This plugin uses [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) to download all the files in Directus's uploads and link them to their respective Items's fields for simple usability.
+If you use lots of images in you project, take a look at also installing [gatsby-plugin-sharp](https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/) and [gatsby-transformer-sharp](https://www.gatsbyjs.org/packages/gatsby-transformer-sharp/).

-It works well with Gatsby's `createPages` function if you want to dynamically create Blog posts from Directus, for instance.
+This works really well with Gatsby's `createPages` function if you want to dynamically create content such as Blog posts from Directus, for instance.

 ## Installation Guide